Operating Expense ‘Gross-Up’ Clauses: When They’re Fair (and When They’re Not)

 - security systems with fixed contracts

-- roof/structural costs (which also should not be CAM in many cases; see
+- roof/structural costs (which also should not be CAM in many cases; see the roof and HVAC replacement guide)

 If a cost is truly fixed, grossing it up makes no sense.